lucasnfe/puct-music-emotion/README.md

 ## Reproducing Results

 Our PUCT approach uses three neural models: a music language model (our "policy" network), a music emotion classifier and a music discriminator (our "value" networks).
-To reproduce the results, you can download the trained models or train them from scratch.

-### 1. Download Trained Models
 The easiest way to reproduce the results is to download the trained models from the `trained` folder and run the following command:

 ``
  python3 -u generate_mcts.py --lm trained/language_model.pth --clf trained/emotion_classifier.pth --disc trained/discriminator_classifier.pth